 Year 3 and Year 4

 Required courses, electives, clinical practicum and research activities continue during these years.
-Comprehensive examinations are taken after completion of the Master's Thesis.
-Upon successful completion, students may develop their dissertation proposal.
-The dissertation proposal must be approved by September 30, if the student is to be eligible to apply for internship the following year.
+Upon satisfactory completion of the comprehensive examinations, students may develop their dissertation proposal.
+The dissertation proposal must be approved by August 31st, if the student is to be eligible to apply for internship the following year.

-Additional didactic activities in which students may participate include: Department sponsored colloquia; Neuroimaging Seminars; a Visiting Speaker Series and individual case conferences sponsored by the Department of Psychiatry; training conferences, special lectures and grand rounds sponsored by basic science and/or clinical departments, as well as the Psychology and Psychiatry Service of the North Chicago Veterans Affairs Medical Center (NCVAMC).
+Additional didactic activities in which students may participate include: Department sponsored colloquia; Neuroimaging Seminars; a Visiting Speaker Series and individual case conferences sponsored by the Department of Psychiatry; training conferences, special lectures and grand rounds sponsored by basic science and/or clinical departments, as well as the Psychology/Psychiatry Service of the Lovell Federal Health Care Center).

 Students are required to complete a one-year, full-time, clinical internship, after having completed formal course work and a dissertation proposal.
 The internship is completed at a site chosen to meet students individual career goals.
 During internship, students function under supervision as clinical psychologists.
 The internship facility must comply with the American Psychological Association accreditation standards and must be approved by the Department of Psychology.
 Our students are typically accepted into APA- approved, high quality internship programs all across the country.